blackedxyz/cnc-ddraw/README.md

 - The Powerpuff Girls - Princess Snorebucks
 - The Powerpuff Girls(TM) Mojo Jojo's Clone Zone
 - The X-Files DVD
+- The Last Express
+- The Neverhood
+- The Rocky Interactive Horror Show
+- The Next Worlds
+- The Sex Files
 - Theme Hospital
 - Three Kingdoms: Fate of the Dragon
 - Throne of Darkness